OlRabiesAbe/literate-enigma/imprimis_classes.md

 ## Demo
 *The Demo's role is to break blocks to open attack routes or destroy enemy cover, and to counter the Engie.*
+*Alternatively, the Demo could be the push class, leveraging his destructive ability to force his way through chokepoints.*

 Potential issue: the Demo fails his core role in that he can't break blocks as fast or faster than the Engie can place them.
 I'm not sure whether this is a real issue, we need to do some tests on this.